Classical Physics: Spacetime and Fields: Fields

-\subsection{Action for gravitational field}
+\subsubsection{Action for gravitational field}

-Consider a Lagrangian density that depends on the affine (or spin) connection and its first derivatives.
-Such Lagrangian density can be decomposed into the covariant part that contains derivatives of the affine/spin connection, which is referred to as the Lagrangian density for the {\em gravitational field}, and the covariant part that does not contain these derivatives, which is referred to as the Lagrangian density for {\em matter}.
+Let us consider a Lagrangian density $\mathfrak{L}$ that depends on the affine (or spin) connection and its first derivatives.
+Such Lagrangian density can be decomposed into the covariant part $\mathfrak{L}_\textrm{g}$ that contains derivatives of the affine/spin connection, which is referred to as the Lagrangian density for the {\em gravitational field}, and the covariant part $\mathfrak{L}_\textrm{m}$ that does not contain these derivatives, which is referred to as the Lagrangian density for {\em matter}:

 The simplest covariant scalar that can be constructed from the affine/spin connection and its first derivatives is the Ricci scalar $R$.
-The corresponding Lagrangian density for the gravitational field is proportional to the product of $R$ and the scalar density $\sqrt{-\textgoth{g}}$:
+The corresponding Lagrangian density for the gravitational field is proportional to the product of $R$ and the scalar density $\sqrt{-\mathfrak{g}}$:

-where $\kappa$ is {\em Einstein's gravitational constant}.
-There exist two variational principles in the theory of the gravitational field.
-The {\em metric} variational principle regards the metric tensor or tetrad as a dynamical variable and assumes the affine connection to be the Levi-Civita connection.
-The {\em metric-affine} variational principle regards both the metric tensor (or tetrad) and the metric-compatible affine connection (or spin connection) as dynamical variables.
+where $\kappa$ is {\em Einstein's gravitational constant} and we used (\ref{Riem11}).
+The action for the gravitational field is thus

+The metric tensor and the affine connection are two fundamental quantities describing a gravitational field.
+Since the affine connection is metric-compatible, given by (\ref{Chrsym6}), it is a function of the metric tensor, its derivatives and the torsion tensor.
+Accordingly, the metric and torsion tensors are dynamical variables in varying the action.
+Equivalently, the tetrad and spin connection can be taken as dynamical variables.\\

-In the metric variational formulation, the Lagrangian density for the gravitational field is proportional to the Riemann scalar $P$:
+{\bf Lagrangian of gravitational field without derivatives of connection}.\\ Let us consider the Riemannian part of the Lagrangian density for the gravitational field (\ref{Laggr2}), which is proportional to the Riemann scalar $\mathring{R}$: